anthonyguidomadrid/wedding-site/README.md

 | [Environment Variables Documentation](https://vercel.com/docs/concepts/projects/environment-variables)                                                                                                                                                                                                                                                                                                                                                                                              | [Environment Variables Documentation](https://docs.netlify.com/environment-variables/overview/)                                                                                                                                                                                                                                                            |

 Make sure to configure the necessary [environment variables](#environment-variables) in your hosting provider's settings.

+### Live Demo

+You can view a live example of the application at the following link: [Live Demo](https://wedding-site-template.vercel.app/)

 ---